-- Use a long handled spoon to get the bait as far into the burrow as possible. - Always record baited burrows, so that they can be found again and checked. - Lightly block the baited burrow with a little loose soil or a twist of grass or paper. - Come back frequently, preferably in the early morning each day, to remove bait kicked out of the burrow by rats. - Wax blocks baits may be used as they are not readily taken by birds.
-They can be held in position in the burrow on a piece of stout wire secured to a stake. - When it is clear that burrows are no longer occupied by rats, remove all remaining bait, as far as possible, and dispose of it according to instructions on the product label. - Heel in the burrow to make sure that any remaining bait residue is inaccessible and will rot down quickly.
+- Get the bait as far into the burrow as possible. - Always record baited burrows, so that they can be found again and checked. - Lightly block the baited burrow with a little loose soil or a twist of grass or paper. - Come back frequently, preferably in the early morning each day, to remove bait kicked out of the burrow by rats. - When it is clear that burrows are no longer occupied by rats, remove all remaining bait, as far as possible, and dispose of it according to instructions on the product label. - Heel in the burrow to make sure that any remaining bait residue is inaccessible and will rot down quickly.